Download the print version (version 4.0)

 - the entity’s internal dispute resolution processes relevant to the consumer, including any information from the entity’s CDR policy about the making of a complaint relevant to the entity’s obligations to respond to correction requests, and

-13.34 An entity may, but is not required to, advise the consumer that if they have suffered loss or damage by the entity’s acts or omissions in contravention of the privacy safeguards or CDR Rules, they have a right to bring an action for damages in a court of competent jurisdiction under s 56EY of the Competition and Consumer Act.
+13.37 An entity may, but is not required to, advise the consumer that if they have suffered loss or damage by the entity’s acts or omissions in contravention of the privacy safeguards or CDR Rules, they have a right to bring an action for damages in a court of competent jurisdiction under section 56EY of the Competition and Consumer Act.

 What are the correction considerations?

-13.39 The following analysis of each term draws on the ordinary meaning of the terms, APP Guidelines and Part V of the Freedom of Information Act 1982.
+13.44 The following analysis of each term draws on the ordinary meaning of the terms, the APP Guidelines and Part V of the Freedom of Information Act 1982.
 As the analysis indicates, there is overlap in the meaning of the terms.

-13.40 CDR data is inaccurate if it contains an error or defect or is misleading.
-An example is factual information about a consumer’s income, assets, loan repayment history or employment status which is incorrect for the purpose it is held.
+13.45 CDR data is inaccurate if it contains an error or defect or is misleading.
+An example is factual information about a consumer’s account, income, assets, payment history or repayment history or employment status which is incorrect for the purpose it is held.

 Up to date

-13.43 CDR data is not up to date if it contains information that is no longer current.
-An example is a statement that a consumer has an active account with a certain bank, where the consumer has since closed that account.
-Another example is an assessment that a consumer has a certain ability to meet a loan repayment obligation, where in fact the consumer’s ability has since changed.
+13.49 CDR data is not up to date if it contains information that is no longer current.
+An example is a statement that a consumer has an active account with a certain entity, where the consumer has since closed that account or changed providers.

-Angelica consents to XYZ Solutions Pty Ltd (XYZ) (an accredited person) collecting her CDR data from Good Faith Banking and Insurance Ltd (GFBI) (a data holder), and using that data for the purpose of providing Angelica with recommendations for various insurance products.
+Angelica consents to XYZ Solutions Pty Ltd (XYZ) (an accredited person) collecting her CDR data from Bright Spark Electricity (Bright Spark) (a data holder) and using that data for the purpose of providing Angelica with recommendations for various energy products.

-Angelica has previously spoken with GFBI employee, Bert, about insurance products offered by GFBI and been mistakenly advised that she has mortgage protection when she does not.
-Bert had recorded, as part of Angelica’s CDR data, that Angelica has mortgage protection insurance.
+Angelica has previously spoken with Bright Spark employee, Bert, about energy products offered by Bright Spark and been mistakenly advised that she has made an overpayment on her energy account, when she has not actually made an overpayment.
+Bert had recorded, as part of Angelica’s CDR data, that Angelica has made an overpayment on her energy account.

-If Angelica requests that XYZ or GFBI correct her CDR data, the entity may include a statement with the data that Angelica does not have the insurance product.
-Alternatively, the entity may delete or alter the relevant part of the data to make clear that Angelica does not have the insurance product.
+If Angelica requests that XYZ or Bright Spark correct her CDR data, the entity may include a qualifying statement with the data that Angelica has not made an overpayment on her energy account.
+Alternatively, the entity may delete or alter the relevant part of the data to make clear that Angelica has not made an overpayment on her energy account.
 If any one of these actions was taken, the data would no longer be inaccurate or misleading.

 Charges to correct CDR data

-13.50 CDR Rule 7.14 prohibits an entity from charging a fee for responding to, or actioning, a request under Privacy Safeguard 13.
+13.57 Rule 7.14 of the CDR Rules prohibits an entity from charging a fee for responding to, or actioning, a request under Privacy Safeguard 13.

 Interaction with other privacy safeguards